AJDot/Launch_School_Files/220_Front-end_Dev_JavaScript/notes/Objects.md

 ```

 ## Object Orientation
-> Object-oriented programming is a pattern that uses objects as the basic building blocks of a program instead of local variables andn functions.
+> Object-oriented programming is a pattern that uses objects as the basic building blocks of a program instead of local variables and functions.
 > Compare the object-oriented code to the code with which we began.
 The object-based code is much easier to understand; the relationship between it and the data is readily evident.

 #### Local Variables and Functions Solution